TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 <img src="images/set_up_git_connection.png" width="250px" style="display: block; margin: auto auto auto 0;" />
 and check the box for `Open in new session` before you hit `Create Project` button.

-and you're ready to go! 😃
+You're ready to go! 😃

 **You would definitely find the following useful:**